 Usually, before composing any type of sound I ultimately work on a single pattern which mysteriously hints at another perfectly fitting pattern located on my subconscious level, and afterward, I figure out the whole structure of the composition bringing these possible patterns to the audible plateau.
-In other cases where I seek to achieve some sort of patterns based on the pre-visioned structure, I do lots of technical treatments to achieve the sound closest to the main vision I planned before the process, though it’s not usually working perfectly.
-First of all, I imagine the whole theme and then sketch it on the sequencer, mixing the patterns together and master them in the end.
-The important part of the process is the processing itself and the time I spend on the composition.
+In other cases where I seek to achieve some sort of patterns based on the pre-visioned structure, I do lots of technical treatments to achieve the sound closest to the main vision I planned before the process, though it’s not typically working perfectly.
+First, I imagine the entire theme and then sketch it on the sequencer, mixing the patterns together and master them in the end.
+The essential part of the process is the processing itself and the time I spend on the composition.
 I’m sure when I experiment with the sound, some sort of invisible forces follow the process accordingly.

 Many artists intentionally leave errors and mistakes in their work.
 It makes it more human.
 What is your approach to errors and imperfections of art?